 The theatre of Thoriko is a short drive away from the famous temple of Poseidon at Cape Sounio, so you can combine them in the same trip.

 Other important landmarks in the area include the mineral-extracting facilities of Lavrio, a cemetery, and a small temple dedicated to Dionysus.

 The theatre of Epidaurus is one of the most iconic ancient Greek theatres.
 It can be found within a larger archaeological site, the Sanctuary of Asklepios in the Peloponnese.

-Ancient Greeks had done a lot of research on health and therapy.
+Ancient Greeks had done a lot of research on health, wellness and therapy.
 Areas with therapeutic springs were the best places to build large healing centres, called Asklepieia.
 Ancient Epidaurus was one of these places.